Are you aware of all of the toxic household hazards for dogs?

 Exceptions To The Rule

-Also, keep in mind that there is always that one exception to the rule ~ not every dog will tolerate any and all of the above mentioned human treats.
+Also, keep in mind that there is always that one exception to the rule ~ not every dog tolerates any and all of the above mentioned human treats.

 My pups, for example, don’t do well on

-Update regarding the chicken: Since feeding my dogs a raw diet, they no longer have any problems with eating chicken!
+Update regarding the chicken: Since I started feeding my dogs raw dog food, they no longer have any problems with chicken!

-Our rule of thumb: Provide plenty of breed specific exercise, to ensure you have calm, balanced dogs, who will be less interested in causing mischief than their unbalanced K9 brothers & sisters.
+My rule of thumb: Provide plenty of breed specific exercise to ensure you have calm, balanced dogs.

-Remember that prevention is key in keeping your pups out of trouble as well: Don’t leave anything hazardous within reach of your dog.
+Remember that prevention is key in keeping your pups out of trouble as well: Don’t leave anything hazardous within your dog’s reach.

-Please remember that we’d love to hear about any additional unsafe and/or safe foods for dogs in our comment section!
+Please remember that I’d love to hear about any additional unsafe and/or safe foods for dogs in the comment section below this blog post!